bomonike/bomonike.github.io/aws-onboarding.md

 Follow these steps to create a profile account:

 1. Create a new email address for your AWS account.
-1. In your Password Manager app (such as KeepassXC), create a new entry to store the email, Account Name, password, Account ID, Secret info.
+1. In your Password Manager app (such as KeepassXC), create a new entry to store the email, Account Name, password, Account ID, Secret info, Department, and other <a href="#Attributes">attributes</a>.
 1. If you don't have Google Chrome installed, install it.
 1. Open a Google Chrome app.
 1. Click the person icon at the upper-right corner and sign in using your personal AWS "Skill Builder" profile email address.